 Commissioners independently evaluate each application based on the review criteria detailed in these guidelines and are required to follow the Division's scoring instructions.
 After each panel member has evaluated the applications, there will be a public panel meeting to review, discuss, and score the applications.

 Panel meetings are a public process and anyone can participate by attending in person or by calling in via a toll-free number.
-Participation instructions will be emailed to Applicant Organizations and posted on the Division's web site and in the online grant system.
+Participation instructions will be posted on the Florida Administrative Register (FAR) as a notice, on the Division's website and in the online grant system.
 The Division strongly encourages applicants to participate in the grant panel meeting, however it is not required.
 Participating in the panel process can be very helpful for those that intend to apply for future grants.

 The Division Director, or the Director’s designee, will serve as the panel Chair.
 Chairs do not vote on applications being reviewed.
 At the public meeting, the Florida Historical Commission shall score each eligible application reviewed for each of the aforementioned criteria.
-For each criteria the minimum score is zero and maximum score ten.
-As per the results of their review, discussion in the public meeting, and scoring, the Commission members shall recommend, for each application, funding levels and any revisions of Scope of Work necessary to ensure compliance with these Guidelines.
+For each criterion the minimum score is zero and maximum score ten.
+As per the results of their review, discussion in the public meeting and scoring, the Commission members shall recommend, for each application, funding levels and any revisions of Scope of Work necessary to ensure compliance with these Guidelines.
 After all Florida Historical Commission members have finalized scoring of all applications, the Commissioners’ scores will be averaged to create a priority ranking list.
 This ranking list will include all applications reviewed during the public meetings.

-3. A typical Commission meeting will include the following:
+5. A typical Commission meeting will include the following: